The Sincerely, Tour

-The Sincerely, Tour is the ongoing fourth headlining concert tour by American singer-songwriter Kali Uchis in support of her fourth and fifth studio albums, Orquídeas (2024) and Sincerely (2025) It began on August 14, 2025, in Portland, Oregon, with shows across North and South America.
-It is set to conclude in Mexico City on February 25, 2026, comprising 37 shows.
+The Sincerely, Tour was the fourth headlining concert tour by American singer-songwriter Kali Uchis in support of her fourth and fifth studio albums, Orquídeas (2024) and Sincerely (2025) It began on August 14, 2025, in Portland, Oregon, with shows across North and South America.
+It concluded in Mexico City on February 25, 2026, comprising 37 shows.
 Thee Sacred Souls served as the opening act, except for the San Jose show where 54 Ultra was the opening act.

 Announcements

 On May 13, 2025, Uchis announced that she would embark on the Sincerely, Tour with the twenty-four dates in North America.
 It will mark her fourth headlining concert tour set.
 Artist pre-sale and general sale were announced at the same time.
 The pre-sales ran from May 15, with the general sale happened on May 16, 2025.
 On June 27, 2025, Uchis added a new San Jose and a third Los Angeles date due to demand.
 The Latin American leg of the tour was announced on October 20.